Glide bomb: Allied countermeasures

 Several defensive measures were implemented right away.
 Ships capable of maneuvering at high speed were instructed to make tight turns across the weapon's flight path in order to complicate the missile operator's efforts.
 Attacking aircraft were interdicted with air patrols and heavy-caliber anti-aircraft weapons, disrupting either the visual or radio links to the guided weapons.
 Smoke was used to hide ships at anchor.
 Allied aircraft also attacked the home bases of the special German units equipped with these weapons, primarily (Gruppen II and III of Kampfgeschwader 100 and Gruppe II of Kampfgeschwader 40).

 American, British and Canadian scientists also developed sophisticated radio jammers to disrupt the guidance signal.
 Ultimately nine different jamming systems were deployed in the European theater against these weapons.
 While early models proved inadequate, by the time the Allies were preparing for the invasion of France in 1944 more capable systems were deployed, and the success rate of guided weapons declined considerably.
 Even more important to the defeat of the weapons was Allied command of the airspace and the interception of incoming bombers by Allied fighter aircraft.

-The Hs 293 was also used in August 1944 to attack bridges over the Sée and Sélune at the southern end of the Cherbourg peninsula in an attempt to break US general Patton's advance, but this mission was unsuccessful.
-A similar mission against bridges on the river Oder, designed to slow the Soviet advance into Germany, was made in April 1945 but failed.
+The Hs 293 was also used in August 1944 to attack bridges over the Sée and Sélune at the southern end of the Cherbourg peninsula in an attempt to break U.S. general George S. Patton's advance, but this mission was unsuccessful.
+A similar mission against bridges on the river Oder, designed to slow the Soviet advance into Germany, was made in April 1945, but failed.

 The Germans also experimented with television guidance systems on the Hs 293D models.
-The use was problematic – as the bomb approaches the target, even tiny amounts of control input would cause the target to jump around the TV display, so much of the difficulty was in developing control systems that would become progressively less sensitive as the pilot required.
-A wire-guided version was also developed, but this Hs 293B variant was never deployed.
+Their use was problematic: As the bomb approaches the target, even tiny amounts of control input would cause the target to jump around the television display, so much of the difficulty was in developing control systems that would become progressively less sensitive as the pilot required.
+A wire-guided version, Hs 293B, was also developed, but this variant was never deployed.

-UK program
+British program

 In 1939 Sir Dennistoun Burney and Nevil Shute Norway, worked together on an air-launched gliding torpedo, the "Toraplane", and a gliding bomb, "Doravane".
-Despite much work and many trials the Toraplane could not be launched with repeatable accuracy and it was abandoned in 1942.
+Despite much work and many trials, the Toraplane could not be launched with repeatable accuracy and it was abandoned in 1942.